Freiburg's History for Pedestrians

-Emperor Franz I sees another chance against Napoleon when the rebellion against the French occupation rages in Spain.
+Emperor Franz I sees another chance against Napoleon when a rebellion against French occupation rages in Spain.
 In declaring the Fifth Coalition War in 1809 Austria opens a second front.
 What a blue-eyed decision!
-Caesar rapidly arrives, analyses the situation and humiliates the Austrian forces in the battle of Wagram.
+Caesar rapidly arrives, analyses the situation and humiliates the Austrian forces in the Battle of Wagram.
 As a consequence of the defeat Habsburg’s territories are further trimmed losing Salzburg and North-Tyrol to Bavaria and South-Tyrol to Italy.
 In this hopeless situation Franz I recalls an old Habsburg tradition.
-In 1810 he nobles the Corsican upstart in marrying his daughter the Archduchess Marie-Louise to him.
-When Napoleon fathers a son he already at his birth is proclaimed King of Rome.
+In 1810 he nobles the Corsican upstart in marrying his daughter, Archduchess Marie-Louise, to him.
+When Napoleon fathers a son the boy is proclaimed King of Rome already at his birth.
 The French call him Napoleon II following his father's abdication although the young man is raised and lives as Duke of Reichstadt in the Vienna palace of Schönbrunn until his early death at the age of 21.

 Marie-Louise and the Roi de Rome